Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Introduction

-In this paper, we study several properties of the dependence of the distance exponent $\dxp(\beta)$ on $\beta$.
-For $d=1$, it is well-known that $\dxp(\beta) \geq 1-\beta$, see for example \cite{coppersmith2002diameter,ding2013distances}.
-In section \ref{section:smallbeta}, we show that for small $\beta$ this lower bound is indeed a good approximation for $\dxp(\beta)$.
+In dimension $d=1$, it is well-known that $\dxp(\beta) \geq 1-\beta$, see for example \cite{coppersmith2002diameter,ding2013distances}.
+This lower bound arises by considering {\sl cutpoints} for long-range percolation on the one-dimensional integer line $\Z$.
+We also review this inequality in section \ref{section:smallbeta} below.
+In section \ref{section:smallbeta}, we also show that for small $\beta>0$ this lower bound is indeed a good approximation for $\dxp(\beta)$.